 Most sophisticated buyers would prefer not to have to bring an indemnification claim after closing a merger transaction.
-It sometimes happens, however, that a buyer will bring a claim that the selling shareholders and their representative believe is either invalid or so tenuous as not to warrant tying up escrow funds indefinitely.
-This risk can be even greater if the merger agreement allows the acquirer to bring an indemnification claim for any damages that it “reasonably anticipates” it might suffer.
-In that case, the buyer may assert a claim based on a theory of hypothetical losses that it may someday suffer, even if such theory is far-fetched.
+It sometimes happens, however, that a buyer will bring a claim that the selling shareholders and their representative believe is either invalid or so tenuous as to not warrant tying up escrow funds indefinitely.
+This risk can be even greater if the merger agreement allows the acquirer to bring an indemnification claim for any damages that they “reasonably anticipate” they might suffer.
+In that case, the buyer may assert a claim based on a theory of hypothetical losses that they may someday suffer, even if such theory is far-fetched.
 Some buyers simply take the position that the risk, even if remote, is not their problem or theirs to assume.
 They may assert that the money must remain in escrow until the risk is eliminated completely.

 Selling shareholders have a thorny problem in these cases.
-The escrow bank is not going to weigh in on this since it will only release the money either on receipt of a court order or on joint instructions.
+The escrow bank is not going to weigh in on this since they will only release the money either on receipt of a court order or on joint instructions.
 The buyer might not care if the money stays in the account indefinitely.
-It either effectively gets a no-cost insurance policy against a hypothetical risk, or it can try to use this as a tactic to attempt to re-cut the original deal.
-Put simply, tying up as much money as possible for as long as possible is, all else being equal, a good thing for buyers (ignoring the impact on future relationships between the parties) and a bad thing for sellers.
+They either effectively get a no-cost insurance policy against a hypothetical risk, or they can try to use this as a tactic to attempt to re-cut the original deal.
+Put simply, tying up as much money as possible for as long as possible, all else being equal, is a good thing for buyers (ignoring the impact on future relationships between the parties) and a bad thing for sellers.

 In these situations, shareholders are left with two unattractive options: sue the buyer to compel release of the funds or wait for the statute of limitations related to the claim to run out.
 Waiting for the statute of limitations to expire is tough, but suing the buyer is not an appealing option, either.
 The buyer is usually a much larger company with greater resources.
 Fighting to compel the release of money can be expensive and eat up a good portion of the funds the shareholders are hoping to recover.
 If there is no expense account set aside for disputes, the shareholders may have to write checks to fund the litigation.